 - Customising our services to provide you with a better user experience (and, if relevant, tailoring the experience to be age-appropriate)

 - Marketing to inform users about our services

-- Providing advertising, which keeps many of our services free (and when ads are personalised, we ask for your consent)
+- Providing advertising, which allows us to offer many of our services without a fee (and when ads are personalised, we ask for your consent)

 - Detecting, preventing or otherwise addressing fraud, abuse, security or technical issues with our services